Mac O'Grady: Career

 Five years after he left the tour, O'Grady called for a crackdown on beta blockers.
 O'Grady saying "of the top 30 players worldwide I would be surprised if less than seven stepped to the first tee each week without the use of beta blockers to calm their nerves."
 Several top European players scoffed at O'Grady's allegations.

-Recent years

 The main focus of his career now is teaching the game of golf.
 Recognized as one of the world's top instructors; he teaches at his Mac O'Grady Golf Schools and lives in Palm Springs, California.
 His teachings and swing concepts were influenced by Homer Kelley's book The Golfing Machine whom O'Grady had studied with personally in his earlier years.
 O'Grady's website states, "He was forced to retire in 1990 due to a congenital spine disorder known as spondylolisthesis."
 However he has been trying and in some cases, succeeding in qualifying for Champions Tour events.